-Thank you for taking part in our 100 Word Story Chain Challenge.
+Thank you for taking part in the Digital Story Chain.
 If you’d like to support our work please donate here.Donate